OSAMA-MAHMOUD2000/OSAMA-MAHMOUD2000/README.md

 - 👋 Hi, I’m Osama Mahmoud
 - 👀 I’m interested in Software development, and Data Science
 - 🌱 I’m currently doing an internship as full stack web application developer
-- 📫 You can reach out to me via https://www.linkedin.com/in/osamahmoud/, or by mail: osama.mahmoud.official@gmail.com
+- 📫 You can reach out to me via mail: osama.mahmoud.work@gmail.com

 <!---
 OSAMA-MAHMOUD2000/OSAMA-MAHMOUD2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.